 How will Brexit impact my travel plans?

-The European Commission has confirmed that Brits will still be able to travel freely within Europe this summer, even in the event of a no-deal Brexit.
+The European Commission has confirmed that Brits will still be able to travel freely within Europe, even in the event of a no-deal Brexit.

 The US has also agreed to an open-skies agreement with Britain, which will entitle the UK to the same level of access they receive under the EU-US open-skies agreement.
 Internal European flights should also be unaffected.